 DUE TO COVID 19 we unfortunately have been forced to cancel all public trips until 2021 for passenger and crew safety.
 Sign up for our newsletter or visit us during Sharktober for our fall tours.

 Each fall Shark Stewards leads unique public expeditions into the Gulf of the Farallones and our California Marine Protected Areas.
 Together we observe wildlife and collect observations on wildlife and human behavior, and educate the public through media and public expeditions.
-Now with SoFar- Trident we are monitoring species and benthic habitat in our State marine protected areas along the Central California coast and in the San Francisco Bay.
+Now with SoFar- Trident we are monitoring species and benthic habitat in our marine protected areas along the Central California coast and in the San Francisco Bay.

 Take an ocean adventure beyond the Golden Gate for amazing photo and wildlife opportunities, entering the Greater Farallones National Marine Sanctuary on a modern day Natural History expedition.

 About the Sanctuary

 Called the Devils Teeth by ancient mariners, these rugged, remote rocky islands host some of the most abundant and diverse marine life in the world.
 36 species of marine mammals, including 18 species of cetaceans (whales and dolphins) are found near the Farallon Islands, most frequently gray whales, blue whales, and humpback whales.

 Five species of pinniped routinely live and visit the islands, and in some cases give birth and breed.
 These are the northern elephant seal, harbor seal, Steller’s sea lion, California sea lion, and the northern fur seal (the last of which, like the Rhinoceros Auklet, brown pelican and common murres were endangered and have began to return to the island again after protection).
 Occasionally we see the smaller Guadalupe fur seal, and we hope one day to see the return of the Southern sea otter.